GeotrekCE/Geotrek-admin/docs/advanced-configuration.rst

 Custom setting file
 -------------------

-Geotrek configuration is currently restricted to values present in ``etc/settings.ini``.
+Geotrek basic configuration is currently restricted to values present in ``etc/settings.ini``.

-However, it is still possible to write a custom Django setting file.
+However, it is possible to write a custom Django setting file to override all default values from ``geotrek/settings/base.py`` file.

 * Create your a file in *geotrek/settings/custom.py* with the following content :